sourceallies/small-improvements-slack-bot/README.md

 ### Cloudwatch

-A rule deployed and updated automatically by [SAM](#sam).
-The rule specifies the times at which the lambda function should be triggered.
+An Event that is triggered by a rule deployed and updated automatically by [SAM](#sam).
+The rule specifies the times at which the lambda function will be triggered by an event.

 ### Lambda Function